PHARTGAMES/SpaceMonkey/README.md

 ### Setup

 1. Navigate to the TrailOut sub folder inside the Space Monkey install folder.
-2. Extract the contents of TrailOut_0.3.zip into where you installed your Trail Out game.
+2. Extract the contents of TrailOut_0.3.zip into the game installation, there will be a folder named TrailOut containing two folders named Binaries and Content.

 ### Usage